kekonn/kekonn.github.io/content/about/_index.md

 ### Availability

-I'm looking for exciting projects in .NET or Rust starting April 2024.
+I'm looking for exciting projects in .NET or Rust starting September 2024.
 If you think we can work together, 📨 <a onclick="contactMail()" href="#">send me an email</a>.

 <script type="text/javascript">
 function contactMail() {